BradHutchings/Mmojo-Server-v2/instructions/200-Prepare-Build-Environment.md

 If you want your platform native builds to support Debian 12 Bookworm, use Ubuntu 23.04 Server for x86_64 and Bookworm version of Raspberry Pi OS.
 The compatibility issue is that you need to link against the earliest glibc that you support.
 This only affects platform native builds.
 Actual Portable Executable (APE) builds statically link against the Cosmo glibc.

 I plan to add into my regular mix and provide custom build instructions in the future:
+- macOS on Mac Mini M4.
 - RHEL, CentOS Stream, Oracle Linux, etc. for x86_64 in a virtual machine.
-- macOS on Mac Mini M4.

 You only need to prepare each build environment once.
+You can update your local clone of the Mmojo Server Repo with a command we install: `mm-update-local-mmojo-server-repo.sh`.
+You still may want to rebuild your build environments from scratch occasionally.

 If you have already prepared your build environments, skip ahead to:
 - [300.
 Gather Build Pieces](300-Gather-Build-Pieces.md)